bellodox/odooku/docs/getting-started.md

 Clone the Odooku repository or create your own repository.
-Odooku is like any other Heroku project, however the Odooku buildpack also requires an `odooku.json` file.
+Odooku is like any other Python Heroku project, however the Odooku buildpack also requires an `odooku.json` file.

 ## Project structure